-- 1. Understand about the various abnormalities related to blood and blood component - 2.
+- 1. Understand about the various abnormalities related to blood and blood Component - 2.
 Prepare and analyze blood smears accurately, identifying and quantifying blood cell types and abnormalities.. - 3.
 Provide knowledge of Internal and external quality control including reference preparation - 4.
 Handle Routine quality assurance protocol in hematology

-Introduction to Haematology, Definition, Importance, Important equipment used, Laboratory organization and safety measures in Hematology Laboratory, Introduction to blood, its composition, function and normal cellular components.
+Introduction to Haematology, Definition, Importance, Important equipment used, Laboratory organization and safety measures in Hematology Laboratory with reference to NABH and NABL.
+Introduction to blood, its composition, function and normal cellular components.